loghitha0803/frontend_tips_2024/docs/readme.md

         {
             display: grid;
         }
-    is used to create the layout pased on rows and columns
+    is used to create the layout based on rows and columns
 ![This is an image of display:grid!](grid.PNG)

         .grid-container